tewarideepak/postgres-training/source.md

 SELECT * FROM employees
 WHERE emp_id = 5;

-SELECT * FROM employess
+SELECT * FROM employees
 WHERE dept = 'IT' AND salary > 50000;

-SELECT * FROM employess
+SELECT * FROM employees
 WHERE dept = 'IT' OR salary > 50000;